Prosaurolophus: Paleoecology

 The Dinosaur Park Formation, home to Prosaurolophus maximus, is interpreted as a low-relief setting of rivers and floodplains that became more swampy and influenced by marine conditions over time as the Western Interior Seaway transgressed westward.
 The climate was warmer than present-day Alberta, without frost, but with wetter and drier seasons.
 Conifers were apparently the dominant canopy plants, with an understory of ferns, tree ferns, and flowering plants.
 In this well-studied formation, P. maximus is only known from the upper part, which had more of a marine influence than the lower section.
 It was the most common hadrosaurine of this section, which was deposited about 75.5 million years ago.
 The Dinosaur Park Formation was also home to well-known dinosaurs like the horned Centrosaurus, Styracosaurus, and Chasmosaurus, fellow duckbills Gryposaurus, Corythosaurus, Lambeosaurus, and Parasaurolophus, tyrannosaurid Gorgosaurus, and armored Edmontonia and Euoplocephalus.

 The roughly contemporaneous Two Medicine Formation, home to P. maximus, is well known for its fossils of dinosaur nests, eggs, and young, produced by the hadrosaurids Hypacrosaurus stebingeri and Maiasaura, and the troodontid Troodon.
 The tyrannosaurid Daspletosaurus, caenagnathid Chirostenotes, dromaeosaurids Bambiraptor and Saurornitholestes, armored dinosaurs Edmontonia and Euoplocephalus, hypsilophodont Orodromeus, and horned dinosaurs Achelousaurus, Brachyceratops, Einiosaurus, and Styracosaurus ovatus were also present.
 This formation was more distant from the Western Interior Seaway, and higher and drier than the Dinosaur Park Formation.
 The age of Prosaurolophus maximus remains from this formation is from approximately 75.5 to 74.0 million years ago.

 Diet

-Prosaurolophus maximus itself lived in coastal floodplains and dined on conifer trees, implying that it was more likely a browser rather than a grazer.
+Prosaurolophus maximus itself lived in coastal floodplains fed on the conifer trees and the tree bark in the area, implying that it was more likely a browser rather than a grazer.